tldr-pages/tldr/pages/linux/mkswap.md

 # mkswap

 > Set up a Linux swap area on a device or in a file.
-> NOTE: `path/to/file` can either point to a regular file or a swap partition.
+> Note: `path/to/file` can either point to a regular file or a swap partition.
 > More information: <https://manned.org/mkswap>.

 - Set up a given swap area: